wikimedia/wikimedia-developer-portal/src/get-help/about.md

 title: About
 ---

 The Wikimedia Developer Portal is a central entry point for [Wikimedia](https://wikimediafoundation.org/) technical documentation, created by the Wikimedia Foundation Developer Advocacy Team.
 For more information about the project and to share your feedback, visit [mediawiki.org](https://www.mediawiki.org/wiki/Special:MyLanguage/Developer_Advocacy/Developer_Portal).

 For technical documentation about the portal and its implementation, see [the docs on Wikitech](https://wikitech.wikimedia.org/wiki/Developer_Portal).
+This site is built using [MkDocs](https://www.mkdocs.org/), [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and [mdpo](https://pypi.org/project/mdpo/).
 The source code is available on [Gerrit](https://gerrit.wikimedia.org/r/plugins/gitiles/wikimedia/developer-portal).

 To propose or contribute code, content, or translations, see [the docs on Wikitech](https://wikitech.wikimedia.org/wiki/Developer_Portal#Contribute).